A CENTURY OF SERVICE

 1991: AURORA of CNY is created through the merger of Syracuse Association of Workers for the Blind and the Central New York Association for the Hearing Impaired (CNYAHI).

-During the 1990’s AURORA thrived in the challenging and changing human service environment expanding services in the counties of Cayuga, Onondaga, Oswego and Northern Cortland to include: social work, employment services, orientation & mobility instruction, rehabilitation teaching, adaptive technology evaluation and training, low vision services, children’s instructional services, outreach and education, sign language instruction, and professional Sign Language Interpreting through the Marjorie Clere Interpreter Referral Services with a 14 upstate county reach).
+During the 1990s, AURORA thrived in the challenging and changing human service environment expanding services in the counties of Cayuga, Onondaga, Oswego, and Northern Cortland to include: social work, employment services, orientation and mobility instruction, rehabilitation teaching, adaptive technology evaluation and training, low vision services, children’s instructional services, outreach and education, sign language instruction, and professional Sign Language Interpreting through the Marjorie Clere Interpreter Referral Services with a 14 upstate county reach).

-These expansions were made possible through funding partnerships with the Commission for the Blind and Visually Handicapped (now New York State Commission for the Blind), the United Ways of Central New York, Greater Oswego and Cayuga counties, Onondaga County Office for Aging, the Berthe Harder and Berenice Smith Foundations, the New York State Community Foundation and the Gifford Foundation along with hundreds of corporate donors and individual members.
+These expansions were made possible through funding partnerships with the Commission for the Blind and Visually Handicapped (now New York State Commission for the Blind), the United Ways of Central New York, Greater Oswego and Cayuga counties, Onondaga County Office for Aging, the Flora Bernice Smith and Berthe Harder Foundations, the New York State Community Foundation and the Gifford Foundation along with hundreds of corporate donors and individual members.

 2017: AURORA celebrates 100 years and is poised to embark on exciting new ventures as an affiliated partner with Liberty Resources, Inc. to significantly expand our service lines and integrate a total health and well-being approach to services for people of all ages with vision and hearing loss.